ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Part
 ^^^^

-When you import CAD Model and specify Part Creation Type as Part, PyPrime inherits the Part name from CAD Part name.
+When you import CAD and specify Part Creation Type as Part, PyPrime creates a part per component that inherits the part name from the CAD Component name.
 The number of zones within a part is identical to the number of bodies within the CAD Part.
-The structure of imported CAD Model with Part Creation Type as Part in Pyprime is as follows:
+The structure of imported CAD with Part Creation Type as Part in Pyprime is as follows:

 .. figure:: ../images/creation_part.png
     :width: 200pt